Intermittent Fasting and Coffee – Overview

 Anything high in calories, carbohydrates, or protein is generally considered a fast-breaker.

-However, if you drink coffee in reasonable quantities, it won’t ruin your intermittent fast and may even be beneficial to your health.
+However, if you drink coffee in reasonable quantities, it won’t ruin your intermittent fast and may even benefit your health.

 To minimize unpleasant side effects, it’s advisable not to consume too much coffee when fasting.

-During a fasting window, drinking acceptable amounts of extremely low-calorie or zero-calorie liquids is unlikely to severely disrupt your fast.
+During a fasting window, drinking acceptable amounts of extremely low-calorie or zero-calorie liquids is unlikely to disrupt your fast severely.

 Simply ensure that it is black and clear of any other chemicals.